gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 Moments and PV parameters
 -------------------------

-This parameters control the properties of the moments and the position-velocity diagrams.
+The next parameters control the properties of the moments and the position-velocity diagrams.

 *savefits* (bolean)
     Set to True in order save the moments and the PV in fits format.